-This project has developed a open reference smart contract to automate the generation of monthly SLA credit reports to free up valuable telecom staff currently tasked with preparing reports manually.
+This MEF Accelerator has developed a open reference smart contract to automate the generation of monthly SLA credit reports to free up valuable telecom staff currently tasked with preparing reports manually.
 The smart contract is available to MEF members.

 The smart contract takes trouble ticket status inputs from the Seller and Buyer, as well as scheduled maintenance and force majeure data from the Seller.
 It then calculates the SLA credits owed to the Buyer according to the SLA in the Master Service Agreement (MSA).

-The next milestone for the project is the MEF members meeting in Rome (17-20 April) where the smart contract will be presented and discussed.
+The next milestone for the project is MEF’s Global NaaS Event in Dallas, Texas (2-4 October) where the smart contract will be presented and discussed.

 Service providers that want to free up human resources allocated to generating SLA credit reports so that they can be assigned to other key areas of the business.

 Open source smart contract developed in Solidity that can run on EVMs (Ethereum Virtual Machines)